For the die-hards, the true fanatics, the brave and/or the most masochistic of the gang, ice fishing can be done in the wild,

 Wilderness ice fishing often involves a long walk with all your gear in a sled.
 This physical effort is bound to make you sweat.
 And sweat means the risk of catching a cold, if you don't properly evacuate the moisture that accumulates around your body.
 So you need to take precautions

-ensure maximum comfort and safety.
+to ensure maximum comfort and safety.

 Once you've arrived at your fishing site, drilled the holes and set up your shelter, you should move less, thereby lowering your body temperature.
 So pack dry clothes to add layers to your outfit.
 Above all, don't wear all your layers when you leave your starting point.

-best to be prepared for the lake hike, unzip your coat and save your extra layers for when you arrive at your fishing spot.
+It's best to be prepared for the lake hike, unzip your coat and save your extra layers for when you arrive at your fishing spot.
 That way,

-can dress accordingly to the temperature and your level of warmth.
+you can dress accordingly to the temperature and your level of warmth.

 Remember to bring, in a separate bag, basic clothing made of synthetic insulating materials to keep you dry, rather than clothing that absorbs and retains moisture.
 The key for active anglers is to start with a good base layer and a set of moisture-repellent pants.
 This is followed

-a coat and snow pants, or a floater suit.
+by a coat and snow pants, or a floater suit.
 Bring spare socks and accessories to keep dry!

 5. Moving around.